-Commenting on blogs is a great way to show appreciation for someone’s work and give your website an online visibility boost at the same time.
+Commenting on blogs is an excellent way to show appreciation for someone’s work and give your website an online visibility boost at the same time.

 If you are a high-frequency commenter and have ever researched into blog commenting as a marketing strategy, you have likely come across businesses offering blog commenting as a service.